This page shows residents and their projects in 2018.

 Natalie Magniez (France, currently living in Amsterdam) started a project: “The Space Between”.
 She explored the space between past, present and future, between the visible and unseen, between figuration and abstractions, between being a daughter and a mother.
 She contemplated on transiency, transmission and heritage.
 This resulted in two big colourful paintings, one figurative (portraying herself and her daughter) and one abstract (powerful and intriguing).

-Karen Bernard (USA) did a performance in her swimsuit outside at night while it was exceptionally cold and windy.
+Karen Bernard (a New York based dancer/performer/choreographer) did a performance in her swimsuit outside at night while it was exceptionally cold and windy.
 But it was not just her braveness to resist the conditions, but even more the content that moved the audience.
 As a dancer facing physical limitations, she made aging the subject.
 She made a beautiful statement: “I access known styles of dance and retro music to infuse them into a personalized form of expression to trigger physical and emotional engagement of memories, aging, loss, the present and future.
 During this residency I have focused on creating a video where the editing has a rhythm that becomes the dance.
-Choosing the location of the Circular Square became very exciting for me, as the mundane became extraordinary.”
+Choosing the location of the Circular Square became very exciting for me, as the mundane became extraordinary.

 Larry Feign (Hongkong) was working on The Pirate Queen: a novel based on a true, 19th century story about Shek Yang, a prostitute from Guangzhou, who was forced to marry a pirate’s captain.
 After his death she became the undisputed leader of the largest pirate fleet the world has ever seen.
 She defeated an international, partly Portuguese armada in one of the largest sea battles in history.
 Moreover, she established an iron-fisted peace along the South China coast and proclaimed a surprisingly feminist code of conduct for her pirates, all the while searching for peace in her own heart and a companion who wouldn’t betray her.